 Entrapment is a legal defense that says you only committed a crime because law enforcement lured or coaxed you to do so.
 The defense works provided that you show you only committed the crime because of the entrapment.

 California law states that police may not use overbearing measures to coerce a confession.

-If a party can show that the police coerced him/her into a confession, then:
+If you can show that the police coerced you into a confession, then: